Uindy-Inventory-Team-496-498/496-498/README.md

 # Chemistry Inventory System

-Note: MySQL needs to be installed manually before running the below configuration
+Note: MySQL needs to be installed manually before running the below configuration, try '''pip install mysql'''

 use '''docker-compose build''' to create the relevant docker image (This will need to be run anytime changes are made to the web app)